campbellr/bugwarrior/bugwarrior/README.rst

   # This is an example of a VersionOne target.
 This will fetch any story
   # assigned to campbellr which are associated with the currently active sprint.
-  # if current_sprint is False, all assigned stories will be fetched.
+  # if current_sprint is False, all assigned stories will be fetched, regardless
+  # of whether they are targeted for a particular sprint or not.
   [versionone.work]
   service = versionone
   versionone.url = versionone.example.com